Generalized Mean Absolute Directional Loss for Machine Learning Trading Models: Conclusions

-Future research can build on these insights in several ways.
-First, integrating sophisticated transaction cost models directly into GMADL can provide greater control over trading activity, especially in fast-moving markets.
-Second, combining GMADL with other risk-oriented performance measures, such as drawdown metrics or the Sharpe ratio, offers a multidimensional optimization perspective that balances return and risk.
-Lastly, refining the adaptive mechanisms of GMADL—for instance, by dynamically tuning parameters \textit{a} and \textit{b} in response to changing market regimes—could lead to even more effective strategies and foster a broader understanding of how advanced loss functions can evolve to meet the challenges of high-frequency and automated trading systems.
+Future research can build on these findings in several ways.
+First, integrating more sophisticated transaction cost models directly into GMADL can provide higher control over trading activity, especially in fast-moving markets.
+Second, combining GMADL with other risk-adjusted performance measures, such as drawdown metrics or the Sharpe ratio, would offer a multidimensional optimization that includes return and risk.
+Third, extending the evaluation framework to higher frequencies data would provide more empirical evidence for GMADL's generalizability.
+Lastly, testing the adaptive mechanisms of GMADL—for instance, by dynamically tuning parameters \textit{a} and \textit{b} in response to changing market regimes—could lead to even more effective strategies and give a better understanding of how advanced loss functions can be adjusted to meet the challenges of high-frequency and systematic trading systems.